Rue87/RUNMAR25118_fto2502_B1_Runyararo_Marongwe_JSL04/README.md

 ### Main Challenge (Unresolved)
 - **Issue:** In Google Chrome (particularly on mobile view), the status dropdown overlaps the input area instead of appearing below it.
 However, the same dropdown works correctly in Microsoft Edge, where it drops down as expected.

 - **Status:** This issue is currently unresolved and appears to be browser-specific.
-Screenshots are included below for reference
+Screenshots are included below for reference:

 - **Chrome:click below**